Azure/ADX-in-a-Day-Lab2/README.md

 Part 2: Calculate the average size of data ingested per hour by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER'.
 File size is available in the 'Properties' column.
 Extract the size from the Properties column to perform arithmetic calculations on it.
 Render it as a timechart.

-Hint 1: Use 'extend' operator to create a calculated/derived column Hint 2: Think about the datatype of the calculated column.
-Use 'tolong()'.
+Hint 1: Use 'extend' operator to create a calculated/derived column<br>
+Hint 2: Think about the datatype of the calculated column.
+Use 'tolong()'.<br>
-Hint 3: Use 'make-series' operator
+Hint 3: Use 'make-series' operator <br>

 Example Output:
 ![Screen capture 1](/assets/images/Challenge7-Task4-Part2-Pic1.png)